Soviet territorial claims against Turkey: Failure

-Strategically, the United States opposed Soviet annexation of the Kars Plateau for its necessity to defend Turkey.
+Strategically, the United States opposed Soviet annexation of the Kars Plateau because of its necessity for the defense of Turkey.
 Ideologically, certain elements in the American government saw the Soviet territorial claims as expansionist and reminiscent of Nazi irredentism over the Sudeten Germans in Czechoslovakia.
 Since 1934, the State Department had concluded that its earlier support for Armenia since President Wilson (1913–1921) had expired since the loss of Armenian independence.

 The United States' firm opposition to Soviet-backed separatist movements in Turkey and Persia led to the crushing and re-annexation of the Kurdish Republic of Mahabad (1946–1947) and Azeri Azerbaijan People's Government (1945–1946) by Persia.
 Turkey joined the anti-Soviet military alliance NATO in 1952.
 Following the death of Stalin in 1953, the Soviet government renounced its territorial claims on Turkey, as part of an effort to promote friendly relations with the transcontinental country and its alliance partner, the United States.